How to grow vegetables and plants organically - the old way

 - The silt that collected in gutters and at the sides of roads was also collected and used.

-- The soil from mole hills, when and where available, was used as seed compost as the moles had done the work of breaking it up finely.
+- The soil from mole hills, when and where available, was used as the moles had done the work of breaking the soil up.

-This material was used alone or added to sifted garden soil, or the sifted garden soil was used alone.
+The resulting material was either used alone or added to sifted garden soil.
 A garden sieve was a common garden tool.
 It was always rusty, having been used in damp conditions in the open, but the plants didn't seem to mind.